 Philip Morris Dividend Safety

-Although the dividend payout ratios are a little higher than I prefer.
+First of all, the company’s dividend payout ratios are a little higher than I prefer.

 - Stable and consistent earnings and cash flows

-- Investment grade credit ratings
+- Investment-grade credit ratings

 - Management’s past dividend record

-It is far more likely that future dividend growth is at risk versus a dividend reduction.
+It is far more likely that future dividend growth is at risk.
+Versus a dividend reduction.

 Philip Morris Stock Valuation